 ISIL claims responsibility for incident in Dammam, exactly a week after deadly attack on Shia mosque in Qatif province.

-Video footage from the scene showed several bodies on the floor of the mosque amid debris and clouds of heavy smoke.
+Video footage from the scene showed several bodies on the floor of the Imam Sadiq mosque amid debris and clouds of heavy smoke.

-Kuwait’s Emir Sabah al-Ahmad al-Sabah visited the mosque, located just a few buildings away from the country’s interior ministry.
+Kuwaiti Emir Sabah Al-Ahmad Al-Jaber Al-Sabah visited the Imam Sadiq mosque, located just a few buidling away from the country’s interior ministry.

 An emergency session of parliament has also been called.

 Saad al-Ajmi, Kuwait’s former information minister, told Al Jazeera that the attack was a reminder that no country was “immune from terrorism”.

 Ajmi said Kuwait had “a good record” in its relationship between Sunni and Shia groups, and was a small country with good security without widespread dissent.

 However if a group was responsible, he said: “I think that those who want to tip the whole region ablaze in a sectarian war would be behind this attack because that is their agenda.”